 There are several types of automotive defects.
 These are the most common:

 - Airbag failure.
-The massive Takata airbag recall taught us just how dangerous it can be when our airbags fail.
+The massive Takata airbag recall taught us just how dangerous an auto defect can be, especially when it comes to our airbags.
 An airbag defect can cause the unit to fail to deploy, or deploy incorrectly.
 In the case of the Takata failure, airbags deployed incorrectly, sometimes sending shards of metal into the driver.
 In cases like this, you may be able to join a mass tort lawsuit.

 - Seat belt failure.
 We know how important seat belts are in minimizing injuries in case of accident.
 When seat belts fail, injuries are often fatal or catastrophic.
 A seat belt may fail as the result of a defect, or an inherent flaw in the design of the product.